Yoast/wordpress-seo/readme.txt

 Enhancements:

-* Improves the UI user direction in the configuration workout.
+* Improves the user direction in the configuration workout.
-* Added a usleep interval to the WP CLI index command to limit server load while this command is running.
-Props to [roborourke](https://github.com/roborourke)
+* Adds a sleep interval to the WP CLI index command to limit server load while this command is running.
+Props to [roborourke](https://github.com/roborourke).
-* New integration: Wincher.com keyphrase performance tracking
+* Adds a new integration with Wincher for keyphrase performance tracking.

 Bugfixes:

 * Fixes a bug where on small screens the advanced setting's search engine follow checkbox would have a misplaced center.
-* Fixes a bug where the styling of our Introduction dialog in Elementor was broken due to changes in Elementor.
+* Fixes a bug where the styling of our introduction dialog in Elementor was broken due to changes in Elementor.
 * Fixes a bug where the reading time functionality was not working for languages other than English.
 * Fixes a bug where certain text in the Google, Facebook and Twitter previews would not be translated.

-No category:

-* image weight optimization

 Other:

 * Fixes some styling issues in the configuration workout.
 * Prevents SEO managers from changing the site description in the configuration workout.
 * Requires the Configuration workout to be completed to access the Cornerstone and Orphaned Content workouts.
-* Optimizes and compresses several .png images to reduce their size.
+* Optimizes and compresses several `.png` images to reduce their size.
 Props to [lowwebtech](https://github.com/lowwebtech).

 = 17.7 =
 Release Date: November 30th, 2021